-Linux features a micro architecture which usually consume small memory (100 KB).
-It combined with the networking stacks and a few basic utilities can fit in very efficiently in 500 K of memory and it is adaptable to work with minute RAM and ROM.
-ETLinux, LEM, uClinux, uLinux, ThinLinux are some examples of footprint embedded Linux.
+Linux features a microarchitecture that usually consumes small memory (100 KB).
+It is combined with networking stacks and a few basic utilities, which can fit very efficiently in 500 KB of memory.
+It is adaptable to work with minimal RAM and ROM.
+ETLinux, LEM, uClinux, uLinux, and ThinLinux are some examples of footprint-embedded Linux.
 The apparent size of an embedded system determines the capabilities offered by the hardware.
-On the basis of size, embedded system has been categorized in three embedded Linux that are small, medium and large.
+Based on size, embedded systems have been categorized into three types: small, medium, and large.

-Small systems have low powered CPU, ROM is less than 4 MB and RAM is 8 to a 16 MB.
+Small systems have a low-powered CPU.
+ROM is less than 4 MB, and RAM is 8 to 16 MB.

 Medium size system

-Medium size systems contain medium powered CPU, RAM of 32 MB and removable memory cards.
+Medium-sized systems contain a medium-powered CPU, 32 MB of RAM, and removable memory cards.

 Large size systems

-Large size systems contain powerful CPU or multi CPUs, large RAM and permanent storage.
+Large-sized systems contain powerful CPUs or multiple CPUs, ample RAM, and permanent storage.

 To start learning embedded Linux, one should have familiarity with the Linux operating system, Linux kernel internals, and different distribution of Linux.
 Linux is an open-source operating system.
 It’s a vast platform for the development of embedded systems.
 Embedded systems are everywhere and available in all ranges, small control applications require smaller microprocessors and large parallel processors have colossal memory requirements.